phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

 *1*, passed in the ``ZEND_ARG_INFO()`` macro tells the engine that argument must be passed by reference.

-Then, when we receive the argument, we use the *"z/"* argument type, to tell that we want to be given it as a ``zval *``.
+Then, when we receive the argument, we use the *"z"* argument type, to tell that we want to be given it as a ``zval *``.
 As we did hint the engine about the fact that it should pass us a reference, we'll be given a reference into that zval, aka it will be of type ``IS_REFERENCE``.
 We just need to dereference it (that is to fetch the zval stored into the zval), and modify it as-is, as the expected behavior of references is that you must modify the value carried by the